pumkinisawesome/s-des-cracking/docs/llm_improvement_log.md

 would be much more suitable given it's size can be determined during runtime.

 I then made a test file to help me get the hang of the `std::fs::File` class and how to use it with `std::io::{Read, Write}`.
-Github Copilot helped out a little bit with suggestions, but I disabled it for most of the time as I wanted to see how much I could do on my own at first.
+GitHub Copilot helped out a little bit with suggestions, but I disabled it for most of the time as I wanted to see how much I could do on my own at first.
 I reenabled it after a little, and it helped me with my error handling for the `"File not found"`